JaniceTrang/Python_Restaurant_tip/README.md

 <img width="1095" height="614" alt="image" src="https://github.com/user-attachments/assets/14ba30f5-f009-4833-8c61-640e95f103af" />

-Skewed Distribution: all histograms are right-skewed, most tips fall in the lower range (2–4), with only a few very high tips (outliers).
+Skewed Distribution: all histograms are right-skewed, most tips fall in the lower range (1–4), with only a few very high tips (above 6).

 Smokers vs. Non-smokers
-- Smokers show more high-value tips (up to 10) → stronger outliers.
+- Smokers show more high-value tips (up to 10).
 - Non-smokers cluster more tightly around 2–4, with fewer extreme tips → tipping behavior is more stable.

-Males vs. Female:
+Gender Difference:
 - Male tips have a wider spread, with more occurrences of larger tips (6–10).
 - Female tips distribution is narrower, mostly concentrated between 1–4, with fewer high-value tips beyond 5.